gardiens/Time-Series-Library_skeleton/readme.md

  ```console
    sh scripts/utils/template_script.sh
    ```
-7. You can deep dive on your data with several tools.
+7. You can deep dive on your results with several tools.
 Videos of some sample are stored in the folder test_results, a dataframe of the loss of each sample is stored in results and you can see your runs in the folder runs thanks to Tensorboard